Documentation for routine

 $*IN handle if opening in read-only mode or to open the

 $*OUT handle if opening in write-only mode.
 All other modes in this case will result in exception being thrown.

-As of 6.d language version, use path
+As of 6.d language version, the use of path

 '-' is deprecated and it will be removed in future language versions entirely.